-

 Health benefits

-Jin Mudan Hong Cha, like many other varieties of Chinese tea, is rich in antioxidants, vitamins and minerals.
-Regular consumption of this tea helps to:
+Jin Mudan Hong Cha, like many other Chinese teas, is rich in antioxidants, vitamins, and minerals.
+Regular consumption of this tea helps:

 - Strengthening the immune system: Due to the high content of antioxidants.